christophe-simon/gameon/README.md

 I ccompleted this fictive colleague's work by correcting some bugs on the registration form and finishing the required JavaScript developpement.

+The requirements were:

+- use separate files for HTML, CSS and JavaScript;
+- always comment your code (describe each function and class, as well as the parts of the code that need more details);
+- manually test functionality, form inputs and responsive display.

 ### Built With

 - Markdown, Html, Css, JavaScript